Best and worst supermarkets

-We've quizzed more than 12,000 Which? members on everything from queues to value for money to uncover the nation's favourite supermarket for 2019.
+We've quizzed more than 12,000 Which? members on everything from queues to value for money to uncover the nation's favourite supermarket.

 The UK's definitive supermarket survey reveals the best grocery stores and websites, as well as those you might want to avoid.

 Supermarkets compete fiercely for customers, and it's getting harder than ever to know which ones have the best deals, offer great-quality food, and give you five-star service to boot.

 We asked more than 12,000 supermarket shoppers to tell us what they really think of their supermarket, so we can tell you which are the best – and the worst.